tupini07/Wallpapers/README.md

 the [Credits.md](Credits.md) file, which contains previews of the images and the link from where they were originally taken.
 Only images for which there is such a link are shown.

+## Adding new images

+Add the image to the root of the repo and remember to add an appropriate entry to `credits.smp` that maps the name of the image with the source it was taken from.

+Then run `generate_preview.sh` to generate the `Preview.md` file.
+This script will read `credits.smp` and generate the preview file from it.